niknik3610/niknik3610/README.md

 ## Hi im Nik 👋
-- Currently studying Computer Science at Lancaster University Leipzig
+- Currently in my Final Year of a Computer Science Bachelor
-- Experienced in Java and Rust
+- Experienced in Rust, Typescript and Java
-- Speak German and English at a native level
-- Looking to work in Software Engineering
+- Working as a Software Developer

 #### To start, have a look at my pinned repositories.
-I am currently focusing on: Creating battleship, using Typescript and Rust
+I am currently focusing on: Building an Open Source Smart Home platform using Rust and Typescript + Vue for my Bachelor's Thesis